-13. VARIABLE SPEED COOLING FAN
+14. VARIABLE SPEED COOLING FAN

 The cooling fan clutch has two thermostatically controlled speeds, plus a neutral (clutch disengaged).
-The engine control module controls the speed by comparing data from engine coolant temperature, charge temperature, transmission Allison temperature and small A/C High side pressure to a set of calibration data.
+The engine control module controls the speed by comparing data from coolant temperature, engine charge temperature.
+Allison transmission temperature and small A/C High side pressure to a set of calibration data.
 The fan drive clutch is electromagnetic; the engine control module sends an electric current to regulate speed by activating one magnetic coil for the first speed and two magnetic coils for the second speed.